 To get rounded tops, I added the eggs very slowly, and started the cupcakes in a hot 400 degree oven.
 I guess the little tricks worked because I did get nicely rounded tops.
-They’re not as velvety as Martha Stewart’s Yellow Buttermilk Cupcakes, but they have less buttermilk and egg flavor, which might be a plus for people who want more vanilla flavor and less egg (kids/Fuzz!).
-That’s all very subjective, of course.
+They didn't have much buttermilk and egg flavor, which might be a plus for people who want more vanilla flavor and less egg (kids/Fuzz!).
+That's all very subjective, of course.
 Cupcakes are subjective, in general.
-These last three recipes all contain buttermilk and are fairly simple and don’t contain extra egg yolks, but some of my other favorite yellow cupcake recipes are worth trying, too.
+These last three recipes all contain buttermilk and are fairly simple and don't contain extra egg yolks, but some of my other favorite yellow cupcake recipes are worth trying, too.

 - 2 teaspoons baking powder